Grace-TA/IS2025/Week3_AI-Promt-IS-Edu.md

 -----

-"""
-Lab 24: (W16) Tell the AI: "My team wants to solve the problem of 'course selection anxiety' for university students.
+### Lab 24: (W16) Tell the AI: "My team wants to solve the problem of 'course selection anxiety' for university students.
 Help us brainstorm a name and a catchy slogan for a solution that incorporates LLM technology."
-"""
+### Ans.:

   * **Name**: **CourseCraft**
   * **Slogan**: **Your degree, designed.**